MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Define variables with let statements

 Let statements are used to define variables within a query.
-Defining variables with let statements is helpful to increase code readability, reusability, and for experimentation with different values.
+Defining variables with let statements is helpful for improving code readability, reusability, and allows for experimentation with different values.
 Look at the following examples.

 ### Readability